A Decentralized Collaborative Community

 Ted has been collaborating with Xalgorithms since 2020, mainly focussed on supporting the Earth Reserves Assurance by processing large volume of satellite data.
 He enjoys learning about new topics, especially concerning those that help describe what our world has been and is.
 He currently works for the Government of Canada.

 Xalgorithms Foundation Inc. is a not-for-profit corporation operating globally from Ottawa, Canada.
 The sole purpose of the Foundation is to provide services to the Xalgorithms Alliance of organizational and individual Members.
 Through Working Groups, participants in the Alliance are advancing functional free/libre/open source components and use cases.
-Xalgorithms Alliance has five categories of Members: (1) Strategic Implementers, (2) Experimenting Implementers, (3) Developers & Researchers, (4) R&D Donors, and (5) External Advisors.
-A list of current Members will be maintained here.
+Xalgorithms Alliance has five categories of Members: (1) Strategic Implementers, (2) Experimenting Implementers, (3) Developers & Researchers, (4) R&D Donors, and (5) External Advisors. here.

 Xalgorithms Working Groups convene business, government, academic and/or not-for-profit organizations, as well as informal civil society communities and interested individuals, to solve a category of problem.
 Each Working Group operates for the purposes and within the scope documented in their written charter.